drnikki/ASUdissertationformat/README.md

 Second - I need a big glossary and list of terms & symbols.
 In it's current state, those don't *quite* work.

 Third - I wanted to make sure the contents are formatted according to my style guide - APA.
 So this importantly diverges from the main ASU format wizard in that way.

+## Forthcoming:

+- additional tweaks to the internal page contents
+- a reorganization of the files so that looking at the directory is cleaner
+- continuing to modify the glossary to both match APA format and to not be so weird
+- a more meticulous check against APA format
+- and possssibly switching out natbib